-It’s within a mere second, a single breath, in which we pause to either react or respond to an action or situation.
-A reaction is so visceral, so quick and without thought it can reflect our true emotion or feeling in an instant.
-Often it is our gut reaction keeping us from reaching our full potential as conscious individuals.
+It’s within a mere second or a single breath, in which we pause to either react or respond to an action or situation.
+A reaction is so visceral, so quick and without thought it can reflect our emotion or feeling in an instant.
+Often it is our quick reaction keeping us from reaching our full potential as conscious individuals.
+A response requires further consideration.
 Mindfulness is a skill that deserves practice and one requiring much thought and care.
 I have found that finding awareness in the moment between reaction and response is an example of a mindfulness practice that can have a significant impact on our lives.
-I am learning now, it is a difficult concept for some to grasp.

 1. Let go – Stop worrying about all the things that distract us from the moment.
 Live in the moment and don’t be worried with the next task or list of to-dos.
 Worrying consumes our energy and from the perspective of Chinese medicine, it consumes our qi.
 The rumination or over-thinking of tasks or problems can be exhausting and a sign that our bodies are imbalanced.